tofuengine/tofu/CODING_STYLE.md

 The rules are simple:

 * each macro should begin with the prefix that defines the "namespace" (e.g. `LUAX_XXX`);
-* macros that are public have no other prefix, being them "costants", functions-like, or behavioural (e.g. to configure);
+* macros that are public have no other prefix, being them "constants", functions-like, or behavioural (e.g. to configure);
 * macros that are not public have an additional single underscore as prefix (e.g. `_LUAX_XXX`).

 > Please, don't ever a double underscore as this is meant for internally defined ones!